farhanangullia/fastapi-backend-cookie-cutter/README.md

 ### Build the container for AWS Lambda

-Now we can build the container for AWS Lambda which will use the Mangum handler.
-We use another Dockerfile which will use a base image provided by AWS :
+Build the container for AWS Lambda which will use the Mangum handler:

 ```
 docker build -t sample-lambda . -f Dockerfile.aws.lambda